EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/electrical-gremlins-and-a-blown-clutch/index.md

 ![](images/2.jpg)
 ![](images/3.jpg)

 Well as fate would have it, none of those parts fixed the issue because as soon as I took off on a test drive the issue re-appeared.
-Thinking about the issue a bit more I realized it was more likely to be something cutting fuel because when the issue occured the car would never backfire afterwards or smell like it was running rich.
+Thinking about the issue a bit more I realized it was more likely to be something cutting fuel because when the issue occurred the car would never backfire afterwards or smell like it was running rich.

 Thinking back I remembered that a few month's earlier while doing the headgasket I had accidentally kinked the O2 sensor wire while removing the exhaust header.
 The wire looked fine on the outside but I opted on the side of caution and ordered a spare O2 sensor since I figured it'd be good to have.
 I never installed it though because again the wire looked okay and I figured I'd only bother to replace it if the check engine light came on.